Hungary

 Awards & prizes

-No awads or prizes.
-We sometimes issue a certificate of attendance and results.
+No special awards or prizes offered.
+We issue a certificate of attendance and results.

 Education